Skip to main content

 Find out if boys actually stop growing once they reach the age of 18

-Boy trying to pop pimple
+Boy trying to pop a pimple

-Every child is different, and that means they will hit certain developmental milestones at different times, and this is one of the reasons parents will often ask, “At what age do boys stop growing?”
+Although most parents know that children will reach certain developmental milestones at different times, it can be frustrating if you think your child is falling behind, especially when it comes to their growth.
+One of the most common questions parents will often ask is, “When do boys stop growing?”
 Parents are used to charting their sons’ growth as they grow from infancy to toddlerhood and beyond, but what happens when boys don’t continue to follow those typical milestones?

-Boys often fall behind girls when it comes to hitting those pre-teen growth spurts, which often leads to many wondering when their son will catch up.
+Boys often fall behind girls when hitting those pre-teen growth spurts, often leading to many wondering when their son will catch up.
 Although most boys tend to stop growing between the ages of 16 and 18, there’s no definitive age when boys stop growing.

 When do boys typically go through puberty?